What Commercial Auto Insurance Is Required in Nebraska?

 Higher-risk classification raises rates for the full SR-22 period

-Nebraska requires your insurer to file an SR-22 certificate on your behalf as a condition of reinstatement, and you'll carry that SR-22 designation for three continuous years after the violation.
-The SR-22 itself doesn't cost anything to file, but the higher-risk classification it signals to insurers will raise your premiums for the full three-year period.
+Nebraska requires your insurer to file an SR-22 certificate as a condition of reinstatement.
+The SR-22 designation stays on your record for three continuous years after the violation.
+Filing the SR-22 costs nothing, but the higher-risk classification it signals to insurers raises premiums for the full three-year period.

 How to Verify Your Business Meets Nebraska Commercial Auto Insurance Requirements